Max Sharam: 2000–2009

 In 2000, Sharam moved to Manhattan, New York where she continued to write.
 She wrote and staged her first one-woman show, MadmoselleMax, for the Melbourne International Comedy Festival.
 In January 2005, she performed "Butterfly Suicide" at the Hong Kong Fringe Festival.

 In 2006, Sharam portrayed Jean Lee in the musical The Hanging of Jean Lee, which was based on a biographical book of poems by Jordie Albiston.
 The score was written by Australian composer Andree Greenwell and the musical played at Sydney Opera House alongside Hugo Race.

 Sharam performed and produced the music for 2006 AFI award winning documentary Forbidden Lie$ and in 2007 wrote, performed and produced the closing credit song for Expired, a movie starring Samantha Morton, Jason Patric, Illeana Douglas and Teri Garr.

 In 2008 Sharam continued to tread new ground and experiment with platforms, creating video performance based art.
 She was invited to join the New York Foundation for the Arts, a not-for-profit arts organization, panel for Video Art.
 In February 2009 Sharam returned to the Melbourne International Comedy Festival with her show Songs and Stories from My Suitcase. and followed it up with another more experimental production ″Bushpygmalion″ which featured Sharam's animated artworks in a semi-autobiographical tale.
 In June, 2017 her performance art was part of an exhibit in Fabrik der Künste in Hamburg, Germany as part of a retrospective for German painter, Tania Jacobi and then in September 2018 as part of the inaugural Ballarat Biennale of Australia Art (BOAA).

-2010–present
+2010-2020

 Sharam is a Master of Fine Art (MFA) and studied Animation Direction at Australian Film Television & Radio School (AFTRS, Sydney) before graduating from RMIT's Centre for Animation & Interactive Media (AIM) in 2011.
 In 2011 she was a finalist in the APRA Professional Development Awards and in 2013 The Vanda & Young Songwriting Competition.
 Sharam also created the music and sound design for the play Anaconda, which won 'Best Original Play' at Hollywood Fringe Festival in 2012.

-In April 2019, she performed "Society" at the APRA Music Awards of 2019.